Guideline for applications for authorisation of clinical trials of medicinal products in humans

 For trials concerning more than one site in Denmark, one full application must be submitted by the sponsor.
 All the additional participating trial sites must be listed on the application form (Appendix 5).

 Please see Appendix 10.
 Here you can find a table of contents of the application.
-We recommend that this table of contents is followed as an aid for both the applicant and the Danish Health and Medicines Authority, which will be able to go through the validation and check-in of the application more quickly.
+We recommend that this table of contents is followed as an aid for both the applicant and the Danish Medicines Agency, which will be able to go through the validation and check-in of the application more quickly.
 If any points of the table of contents are not relevant, please indicate this on the application.

 Please also see the guidelines for application for authorisation of clinical trials, amendments and declaration of the end of the trials (CT 1), along with the guidelines for the EudraCT Database (CT 5).
 These guidelines are available at the following websites: The Commission's website http://ec.europa.eu/enterprise/pharmaceuticals/eudralex/homev10.htm.